learn-co-students/conditionals-python-readme-data-science-intro-000/README.md

 ### Introduction

-So far, we have seen how retrieve data from our code, and manipulate that data.
+So far, we have seen how to retrieve data from our code, and manipulate that data.
 What we have not learned, however, is how to make decisions with that data.
 Making decisions is something that we do every day in the real world.
 For example, if a restaurant is too expensive we may want to choose a different one.
 If it's too cold outside, we should find something to do inside.
 These are the types of decisions we want our code to make as well.
 After learning about conditionals we can do just that.

 ### Learning Objectives

 * Understand how an `if` statement can change the execution flow of our code when certain conditions are met
 * Understand how the `if` keyword works with the `else` keyword in Python
-* See how select certain data by combining `if` statements in `for` loops
+* See how to select certain data by combining `if` statements in `for` loops

-### If statement and execution flow
+### If Statement and Execution Flow

 So far in Python, all of our lines of code run one after the other.
-So in the code below, `vacation_days` is assigned to equal 0, then reassigned to incremented zero to one, and then increase it by one more to equal two.
+So in the code below, `vacation_days` is inigially assigned to `0`, then it is reassigned by incrementing by one, and again reassigned by incrementing again by one, which brings the `vacation_days` to a total of `2`.

 ```python